 Benefits.gov offers a handy tool to help you check your eligibility.
 Be prepared to provide your date of birth, employment status, and answer questions about your household, income and health during the screening process.

 If you qualify, visit the Office of Family Assistance’s website to find information for your state.

 Get the Help You Need During COVID-19

 Don’t continue to suffer in silence.
 If you’ve been adversely impacted by COVID-19, apply for the help you need today.
 Follow the guidance we’ve provided to learn more about relief options that may be available to you.

-The applications for these benefits are accessible online, or you can call the state agency for further assistance.
+The applications for these benefits are accessible online, or you can call your state’s agency for further assistance.